luc-chevaux/sliding-youtube-gallery/readme.txt

 	- Activate the plugin through the ‘Plugins’ menu in wordpress

 == Frequently Asked Questions ==

+= Where do I find support forum? =
+You could find more information about bugs and issues at [Sliding YouTube Gallery support forum](http://wordpress.org/support/plugin/sliding-youtube-gallery "Sliding YouTube Gallery support forum").

 = Where could I have more information about this plugin? =